Second Chances (Star Trek: The Next Generation): Plot

-Overview
+Production

 Jonathan Frakes plays both his main cast character William Riker and also a transporter duplication of himself from several years earlier.

 The initial pitch for this episode was almost rejected until writers decided to use it to flesh out the backstory on Riker's previous relationship with Deanna Troi.

 The writers considered killing off the main Riker, and letting his alternate take over, and also considered killing off the alternate Riker.
 In the end they settled on letting both Rikers live.

 This was the first episode of Star Trek to be directed by LeVar Burton and was Burton's directing debut.
 Burton went on to direct 28 episodes of Star Trek television in the following years, including Star Trek: Deep Space Nine, Star Trek: Voyager, and Star Trek: Enterprise.